mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Filter.md

 ## Resource Operations

+The _:name_ in all of the URIs must be the name of a filter in MaxScale.

 ### Get a filter

 Get a single filter.
-The _:name_ in the URI must be a valid filter name with all whitespace replaced with hyphens.
-The filter names are case-sensitive.

 ```
 GET /v1/filters/:name